Heating Isopods - Isopods For Sale UK | PostPods

 Unbranded Cheap Heat Mats

-The cheapest options on online marketplaces can be properly dangerous.
+The cheapest options on online marketplaces can be dangerous.
 Quality control on unbranded mats is variable; some develop hot spots or fail entirely.
-The properly modest price difference between reputable brands and unbranded options isn't worth the risk to a valuable colony.
+The modest price difference between reputable brands and unbranded options isn't worth the risk to a valuable colony.

 Multi-Enclosure Setups